 How the English Learning Center Works

 We are using the same curriculum as we have been using in public schools.
-This curriculum follows the EFL (English as a Foreign Language) programming and includes lectures, activities, short quizzes, and some homework assignments.
+This curriculum focuses on introducing our students to English with a special focus on developing listening and speaking as well as the acquisition of basic vocabulary to provide a foundation on which to continue learning English.
+We include worksheets, activities, games and short quizzes.
 Some of the materials, such as books, that we are using in the Learning Center are provided by Puerta Abierta, a nonprofit organization that we partner with here in Santiago.
 These materials help to enrich our English classes and enhance the experience of the students.

 What Does This Mean for Our English Teacher Volunteers?